TiesdeKok/chat-gpt-jupyter-extension/README.md

 # ChatGPT for Jupyter

-**September 2023 Update:** This repository is archived as I am unable to maintain it in my new role.
+**⚠️ September 2023 Update:** This repository is archived as I am unable to maintain it in my new role.
 I recommend using: https://github.com/jupyterlab/jupyter-ai as an alternative.

 -----